SchmidtDSE/cocina/README.md

     main()
 ```

 There could be a lot of configuration hidden in the `...`s.
-There is probably some cli-arg-parsing, hard-coded constants, and when calling `load_data`, `process_data` and `save_data` whatever parameters that are needed for this particular run.
-Moreover, these hard-coded constants and parameter values might be changing that configuration on a regular basis.
+There is probably some cli-arg-parsing, hard-coded constants, and when calling `load_data`, `process_data` and `save_data` there are the parameters that are needed for this particular run.
+Moreover, these hard-coded constants and parameter values might be changing on a regular basis.

 With PKit we can have a single job